kataras/iris/mvc/README.md

-# MVC Internals
+# MVC Engine's Internals

 * `MakeHandler` - accepts a function which accepts any input and outputs any result, and any optional values that will be used as binders, if needed they will be converted in order to be faster at serve-time.
 Returns a `context/iris#Handler` and a non-nil error if passed function cannot be wrapped to a raw `context/iris#Handler`
+    * Struct fields with `Struct Binding`
+    * Methods with `Dynamic Binding`
 * `Engine` - The "manager" of the controllers and handlers, can be grouped and an `Engine` can have any number of children.
     * `Engine#Bind` Binds values to be used inside on one or more handlers and controllers
     * `Engine#Handler` - Creates and returns a new mvc handler, which accept any input parameters (calculated by the binders) and output any result which will be sent as a response to the HTTP Client.
-Calls the `MakeHandler` with the Engine's `Input` values as the binders
+Calls the `MakeHandler` with the Engine's `Dependencies.Values` as the binders
     * `Engine#Controller` - Creates and activates a controller based on a struct which has the `C` as an embedded , anonymous, field and defines methods to be used as routes.
-Can accept any optional activator listeners in order to bind any custom routes or change the bindings, called once at startup
+Can accept any optional activator listeners in order to bind any custom routes or change the bindings, called once at startup.
-* `C`
-    * Struct fields with `Struct Binding`
-    * Methods with `Dynamic Binding`
+* The highest level feature of this package is the `Application` which contains an `iris.Party` as its Router and an `Engine`.
+A new `Application` is created with `New(iris.Party)` and registers a new `Engine` for itself, `Engines` can be shared via the `Application#NewChild` or by manually creating an `&Application{ Engine: engine, Router: subRouter }`.
+The `Application` is being used to build complete `mvc applications through controllers`, it doesn't contain any method to convert mvc handlers to raw handlers, although its `Engine` can do that but it's not a common scenario.

 Examples can be found at: https://github.com/kataras/iris/tree/master/_examples/mvc.